 In this city, renting a bike would be perfect for traveling to and from the sights I want to see.
 This is where my love for learning plays into my dream.
 Hofsstadir is the first location on my list.
 A lovely Viking longhouse and park to roam and learn more about the history of this part of the globe.
 Then I would whisk off to the Natural History Museum to learn about the geographical and zoological history of the region.
 Then a casual stroll through the National Film Archive to get a glimpse of what Icelanders loved to explore in the world of films.
 Of course, I would have to add art museums to this list to explore the expressive nature of people from the land of ice.
 Looking for those commonalities between us all.

 After I have seen all that I could in Reykjavik, it would be time to move on.
 This would also mean I would need to find a car rental in Iceland to make traveling abroad a bit easier.
+I could dream bigger and tour Iceland in a campervan.
+It’s cozier with amenities for worry-free travel and freedom to go anywhere.
+As each campervan is different, it would matter to look around and find the best option for one’s budget and needs.
 My next ideal spot would be Reykjanes, a drift spot between the North American plate and Eurasia plate.
 There is plenty of volcanic and geothermal activity in this range and is, as I perceive it, more environmentally stunning and exciting than a large metropolis.
 I would book a Golden Circle Tour that would allow me to visit Gullfoss, Þhingvellir National Park (where the tectonic plates meet), Strokkur geyser (it erupts every 6-8 minutes), and end it all with a swim in the Blue Lagoon.
 The perfect evening would conclude by witnessing the Aurora Borealis if I time it just right.

 My dream vacation to Iceland would not be complete without a visit to Raufarhofn to see the Arctic Henge.
 It is not the same as the ancient Stonehenge, rather it’s a young version that showcases the use of stone as a sundial.
 It may sound overtly primitive but it’s the sort of thing that connects us heavily with the past and will certainly be handy should an apocalyptic event occurred.
 If you are a fan of the Icelandic Sagas, this is also a perfect spot to visit because they pay homage to the dwarves of the mythology that once ruled the lands.